oliviacqq/hello-world/README.md

 # hello-world
 just a beginning
-I am interested about the graph neural network, which is a hot topic in the filed of machine learning.
+I am interested in graph neural network, which is a hot topic in the field of machine learning.
-I am new to this topic.
-So I want to learn something about it on Github.
+I am new to this topic, so I plan to watch some projects on Github.